percona/percona-server-mongodb-operator/source/expose.rst

 Using single entry point vs. accessing MongoDB Instances
 --------------------------------------------------------

-Percona Operator for Percona Distribution for MongoDB provides two scenarios for accessing the database.
+Percona Distribution for MongoDB Operator provides two scenarios for accessing the database.

 #.
 If :ref:`operator.sharding` mode is turned **on** (default bahaviour), then